 … then flip the board over, and cut the other side to your desired length.

-2. To cut your next board, cut one edge first, lay your fully cut board on top of the new board, and pencil in the same length.
+2. To cut your next board, cut one edge first, then lay your fully cut board on top of the unfinished board, and pencil-in the same length.

 Repeat, using your newest cut board as your new guide.

 This will cut all your boards 2″ shorter from the last.
 So easy!

 I didn’t want to go to a ton of work making a perfect star.
 No patience for that.

 So… I used the edge cuts from the tree boards to build this.
 How easy is that?

 With one exception.
 The top peak will have to be custom cut, to align with the bottom legs.